Portrait jon fosse septology

 Fosse’s first novel, Raudt, svart (Red, Black), was published in 1983, but he considers a short story Han (He), published in a student newspaper in 1981, as his actual literary debut.
 Already there are many characteristic features of Fosse’s writing: repetition, inner monologue, and a musical, evocative style.
 Fosse continued to publish prose, poetry, and children’s books through the Eighties, but his breakthrough as an author came with the 1989 novel Naustet (Boathouse).

 After having established himself as a novelist, poet, essayist, and children’s book writer, he also became a playwright.
-Despite having often expressed skepticism about the theater, he wrote his first play in 1992, later describing this as the greatest revelation in his writing life.
+Despite having often expressed scepticism about the theatre, he wrote his first play in 1992, later describing this as the greatest revelation in his writing life.
 Nokon kjem til å kome (Someone Is Going to Come) is the first play Fosse wrote, although Og aldri skal vi skiljast (And Never Shall We Part) was the first to be performed, at the National Theater in Bergen in 1994.

 Fosse wrote plays at a furious pace during these years, quickly appearing on the most important Norwegian stages, and after only a few years his plays were also being performed abroad.
-His international breakthrough came in 1999, when French director Claude Régy staged Someone Is Going to Come in Nanterre outside Paris.
+His international breakthrough came in 1999, when French director Claude Régy staged, Someone Is Going to Come in Nanterre outside Paris.
 The following year, the renowned Berlin theater Schaubühne put on Namnet (The Name) at the Salzburg Festival.
 These two productions helped pave the way for Fosse’s drama internationally.

 Today, Jon Fosse’s plays have been performed all over the world.
 He has written more than thirty, including Namnet (The Name), Vinter (Winter), Ein sommars dag (A Summer’s Day), Draum om hausten (Dream of Autumn), Dødsvariasjonar (Death Variations), Svevn (Sleep), and Eg er vinden (I Am the Wind).

 Although best known internationally as a playwright, Fosse has always written in other genres at an unusually high level.
 His novels include Melancholy I and Melancholy II, about the real Norwegian painter Lars Hertervig; Morning and Evening, about the birth of a child and the day of his death many decades later; and Trilogy, consisting of the three parts Andvake, Olavs draumar, and Kveldsvævd (Wakefulness, Olav’s Dreams, Weariness).
-It is a beautiful and disturbing story about a fiddler, Asle, and his girlfriend, Alida, for which Fosse won the Nordic Council’s literature prize in 2015.
+It is a beautiful and disturbing story about a fiddler, Asle, and his girlfriend, Alida, for which Fosse won the Nordic Council’s Literature Prize in 2015.

 In addition to his own writing, Jon Fosse has also reviewed literature and translated many works into New Norwegian, both prose and creating his own new versions of a number of plays.

-Fosse’s longest work to date is Septology, which he started during a break from playwrighting and after converting to Catholicism in 2013.
+Fosse’s longest work to date is Septology (2019–21), which he started during a break from playwrighting and after converting to Catholicism in 2013.
 Fosse has called his method of writing Septology ”slow prose”: a style of shifting levels, scenes, and reflections, the exact opposite of fast-paced drama.
 Its seven parts have been published in three volumes: The Other Name, I Is Another, and A New Name.
 It is a suggestive, magnificent narrative about the nature of art and God, about alcoholism, friendship, love, and the passage of time.
-Septology has received rave reviews both in Norway and abroad, and has been a finalist for several awards, including The Other Name being longlisted for the International Booker Prize in 2020.
-A New Name (2021) was a finalist for The Booker International 2022 and is a finalist for The National Book Award 2022 as well as New York Times Editors’ Choice.
+Septology is translated into over 20 languages and is critically acclaimed worldwide.

 Titles by Jon Fosse